jvmn/upload-rsync/README.md

 ## What is this script doing?

 This script offers an command to upload files and folders from your projectfolder to your remote environment (dev, test and prod).
+For example this can be your build folder.

 ## How is it doing it?